Andrea4-sr/AML_Diffusion_EEG/PROBLEMSETTING.md

-# Conditional Latent Diffusion for Temporal Brain Data Synthesis
+# Conditional Diffusion for EEG Data Synthesis

 The use of synthetic data for model training is increasingly accepted across various domains, especially for fine-tuning LLMs using synthetic data of more capable models [1], but also within the image domain, using diffusion models to create high quality images [2, 3, 4].
 Our work extends this paradigm to one-dimensional time series generation, focusing on EEG data where large, balanced datasets are scarce.
 We introduce a conditional latent diffusion model, influenced by advancements in image synthesis [5], to generate EEG samples of both healthy and seizure-related events.
 By facilitating the generation of targeted EEG datasets, our approach offers a practical tool for data availability and class imbalance issues.